hudson-and-thames/mlfinlab/docs/source/implementations/labeling_vs_benchmark.rst

 =========================
 Return Versus Benchmark
 =========================
+Labeling versus benchmark is featured in the paper `Evaluating multiple classifiers for stock price direction prediction, by Ballings et al., 2015. <https://www.sciencedirect.com/science/article/abs/pii/S0957417415003334>`_ In this paper, the authors label yearly forward stock returns against a predetermined benchmark, and use that labeled data to compare the performance of several machine learning algorithms in predicting long term price movements.

-Labeling against benchmark is a simple method of labeling financial data in which time-indexed returns are labeled according to whether they exceed a benchmark.
-The benchmark can be either a constant value, or a Series of values with an index which matches that of the returns.
+Labeling against benchmark is a simple method of labeling financial data in which time-indexed returns are labeled according to whether they exceed a set value.
+The benchmark can be either a constant value, or a pd.Series of values with an index matching that of the returns.
 The labels can be the numerical value of how much each observation's return exceeds the benchmark, or the sign of the excess.

-The most simple method of labeling is simply giving the sign of the return.
-However, sometimes it is desirable to quantify the return compared to a benchmark to better contextualize the returns.
-This is commonly done by using the mean or median of multiple stocks in the market.
-However, that data may not always be available, and sometimes the user might wish a specify a more custom benchmark to compare returns against.

 At time :math:`t`, given that price is :math:`p_t`, benchmark is :math:`B_t` and rate of return is: